alex07guedes/WordFinder/README.md

 ## 📌 **Description**
     Word Finder is a word-guessing game inspired by Wordle from The New York Times.
     The goal of the game is to guess a randomly chosen five-letter word within five attempts.
-    The game provides visual feedback for each attempt by changing the color of the letter tiles to indicate accuracy.
+    The game provides visual feedback by changing the color of the letter tiles.

 ## 📌 **Functionality**
     Generates a random 5-letter word for each game.